Table Tennis - The inclusive sport that keeps on growing | ExBulletin

 Table Tennis – The inclusive sport that keeps on growing

-‘This sport is for everyone’ – a phrase that is often used, but once buried in, it doesn’t necessarily have to be true.
+‘This sport is for everyone’ – a phrase often used, but once dug in, it doesn’t necessarily have to be true.

 In the case of table tennis, however, the term is completely correct.